Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed, ?FLAVOR?.
+Your ally is blessed by the gods of electricity, safely absorbing energy.
 Select a creature within range.
 They gain 6 + Presence absorption and are resistant to electric damage for the duration of this effect.

-### Blessing of ?? - Miracle
+### Blessing of Capacitance - Miracle

 <div class="tight">